Spotify (SPOT) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from SPOT as it approaches its next earnings release, which is expected to be February 5, 2020.
-On that day, SPOT is projected to report earnings of -$0.48 per share, which would represent a year-over-year decline of 217.07%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.09 billion, up 22.57% from the year-ago period.
+The company is expected to report EPS of -$0.48, down 217.07% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.09 billion, up 22.57% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for SPOT.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-SPOT is currently sporting a Zacks Rank of #2 (Buy).
+SPOT currently has a Zacks Rank of #3 (Hold).

 The Technology Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 160, putting it in the bottom 38% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.